Lucifer (TV series): Episodes

 The second season premiered on September 19, 2016.
 Initially consisting of 13 episodes, the series later received a 9-episode extension for a full 22-episode second-season pickup by Fox.
 The third season, initially consisting of 22 episodes, premiered on October 2, 2017, but the final four episodes of the second season were removed and placed in the third season to air, resulting in the second season consisting of 18 episodes and the third season of 26.
-Writer Chris Rafferty indicated that the third season would instead contain 24 episodes, and the extra 2 episodes would be held for the fourth season.
+Writer Chris Rafferty indicated that the third season would instead contain 24 episodes, and an additional two episodes would be held for a possible fourth season.

 In May 2018, Fox canceled the series after three seasons, stating it was a "ratings-based decision".
-The 2 episodes being held for the fourth season were put as "bonus episodes" at the end of the third season; they were broadcast on May 28, as a single two-hour bonus episode.
+The two episodes originally planned for a fourth season aired as "bonus episodes" at the end of the third season; they were broadcast on May 28.

 The following month, Netflix picked up the series for a fourth season of ten episodes, which was released on May 8, 2019.
-Netflix renewed the series for a fifth (and originally final) season of sixteen episodes, in two batches consisting of 8 episodes each.
-The first 8 episodes were released on August 21, 2020, and the second 8 episodes were released on May 28, 2021.
-The series was later renewed for a sixth and final season of 10 episodes, which was released on September 10, 2021.
+Netflix renewed the series for a fifth season of sixteen episodes, split into two halves.
+The first half was released on August 21, 2020, and the second half was released on May 28, 2021.
+The series was renewed for a sixth and final season of ten episodes, which was released on September 10, 2021.